Different Strokes in Randomised Strategies: Revisiting Kuhn's Theorem under Finite-Memory Assumptions: Separating classes of strategies

+Consider the game depicted in Figure~\ref{figure:strictness:game3} with the safety objective $\safe{\{u\}}$ and consider $\concurState$ to be its initial state.
+It is shown in~\cite{DBLP:journals/tcs/AlfaroHK07} that $\playerOne$ does not have a positively winning DRD strategy in this game.
+The authors of~\cite{DBLP:journals/corr/abs-1006-1404} show however there exists a positively winning RRD strategy.
+The Mealy machine of Figure~\ref{figure:DRD:strict:RRD} matches their positively winning RRD Mealy machine.

-Consider the Mealy machine depicted in Figure~\ref{figure:DRD:strict:RRD}.
-The main idea underlying its induced strategy is the following.
-This strategy attempts the action $a$ at all steps with a positive probability due to memory state $m_1$.
+The main idea underlying the strategy induced by this Mealy machine is the following.
+It attempts the action $a$ at all steps with a positive probability due to memory state $m_1$.
 It also has a positive probability of never playing $a$ due to memory state $m_2$.
+Therefore, $a$ is played after a history $s(bs)^k$ with a probability that decreases to zero as $k$ increases, as otherwise $a$ would eventually occur almost-surely.

 This behaviour cannot be achieved with a DRD strategy.
 The distribution over memory states of a DRD strategy following a history is a Dirac distribution due to the deterministic initialisation and deterministic updates.
-It follows that DRD strategies suggest actions with probabilities given directly by the next-move function.
-In particular, if an action is attempted at each round by a DRD strategy, then there exists a positive lower bound on the probability of the action being chosen (as there are finitely many memory states), therefore the action is eventually selected almost-surely.
+It follows that DRD strategies suggest actions with probabilities given directly by the next-move function, i.e., the image of a DRD strategy is finite.
 It follows that there is no DRD strategy that is outcome-equivalent to the strategy depicted in Figure~\ref{figure:DRD:strict:RRD}.
 We formalise this argument in the proof of the following lemma.

+\begin{lemma} There exists an RRD strategy of $\playerOne$ in $\simpleGame$ such that there is no outcome-equivalent DRD strategy. \end{lemma}